15 Sep Change The Channel

 Change the channel.

-In response to my previous JOT – Find Stillness – a wise therapist, Betsy Sansby, reminded me that sometimes a person just can’t find any stillness anywhere.
+In response to a previous JOT – Find Stillness – a wise therapist, Betsy Sansby, reminded me that sometimes a person just can’t find any stillness anywhere.
 Maybe you have epilepsy or chronic pain, or are wildly worried about a child or other loved one, or have been rejected in love or had the bottom fall out financially.
 In other words, as Betsy put it, like there’s a nest of bees in your chest.

 Sometimes the inner practices fail you – or at least aren’t matched to the pickle you’re in.
 You’ve let be, let go, and let in.
 You sat to meditate and it was like sitting on the stove.
 You tried to be here now and find the lessons – and wanted to whack the person who told you to do this.
 You still feel awful, overwhelmed, angry, afraid, inadequate, or depressed.
 Now what?